Chapter 2 Getting Started with R

 information about the round

-We see that if we want a different number of digits, we can
+If we want a different number of digits, we can

 type digits=2